 - Clear.
 Write the requirements in a way that is convenient and easy to understand by all the participants of the project.
 Use simple, straightforward, but informative sentences and consistent terminology.
 Explain all field-specific words in appendices.
 Use graphs, data flow diagrams, or any other type of visual information to make it easier for readers to assimilate information.

 - Consistent.
 Present the information in a logical order and link the parts of your text one to another to engage a reader in a project and avoid distractions during reading.
 For the sake of consistency, all SRSs are formally structured to let specialists navigate the document easily.

 - Accurate.
 Accuracy is in details.
 The more specific instructions you provide, the fewer questions would arise.
 Explain even the obvious things because the staff working on a project may change, and the SRS will be then handed to a lot of people.
 In this case, people won't waste their time reading and understanding the requirements.

 Software Requirements Specification Template

 Among a great number of software requirements specification templates, the most detailed and commonly used now was made by Karl Wiegers.
 K. Wiegers is an experienced software developer and author of numerous books and papers on software engineering and development process improvement.
-If you are in search of a step-by-step description of writing a specification document, you can download the template of the document here.
+If you are in search of a step-by-step description of writing a specification document, you can download our template of the document.

 Creating the SRS is a vital part of a project that helps to get a high-quality software product because: